natalieagus/50002/docs/Labs/lab6.md

 By the end of this lab, you should be able to:

+* **Explain** how the Beta CPU interacts with instruction and data memory on the FPGA (ia, id, ma, mrd, mwd, wr).
+* Implement a PC unit that supports **sequential** execution, branches, jumps, reset, exceptions (ILLOP) and interrupts, while preserving the supervisor bit semantics.
+* Implement a 32×32 register file with **special** handling for R31, RA2SEL and WASEL multiplexers, and Z flag generation.
+* Implement a **ROM based control unit** that maps Beta opcodes to control signals, including branch decision logic for BEQ/BNE and IRQ handling.
+* **Integrate** the PC, REGFILE, CONTROL, ALU and memory units into a fully working 32 bit Beta CPU in Lucid, and test it using both **simulation** and **on board FPGA** debug outputs.

 ### Submission
-Complete the Lab 4 **checkoff** (2%) with your Cohort TA before the next lab session ends.
+Complete the lab 6 **checkoff** (2%) with your Cohort TA before the next lab session ends.
 You should demonstrate the required task under the [Checkoff](#checkoff) section below.
 The checkoff is assessed **AS A GROUP** as it requires the FPGA hardware.

 Complete **questionnaire** on eDimension as well (2%).